Detection of Ongoing Mass Loss from HD 63433c, a Young Mini Neptune: Discussion

 \subsubsection{Radiation pressure}

 Our outflow models also neglect to consider the effect of radiation pressure.
 This effect has been invoked to explain detections of highly blueshifted Ly$\alpha$ absorption for multiple planets (e.g. \citealt{vidal-madjar_2003,ehrenreich_2012,bourrier_2014}).
 However, we do not expect radiation pressure to be important in the HD 63433 system.
 Since the radiation pressure comes predominantly from Ly$\alpha$, which is strongly absorbed by neutral hydrogen, we can calculate the radiation pressure using the Ly$\alpha$ flux inferred from observations.
-We find that $P_{\rm rad} = F_{Ly\alpha}/c = 9 \times 10^{-8}$ dynes/cm$^2$ at the semimajor axis of planet c.
+Assuming that all species are coupled, we find that $P_{\rm rad} = F_{Ly\alpha}/c = 9 \times 10^{-8}$ dynes/cm$^2$ at the semimajor axis of planet c.
 We compare this to the stellar wind ram pressure, $P_{\rm wind} = \dot{M}v/(8\pi a^2) = 4 \times 10^{-6}$ dynes/cm$^2$.
 The ratio between the two is $P_{\rm wind}/P_{\rm rad} = 45$.
 Since both pressures scale as $a^{-2}$, this ratio is the same for planet b.
 The stellar wind ram pressure is the lowest pressure that exists in our simulation.
 The total pressure is higher in the interaction region between the wind and the planetary outflow, and continues to increase as we move closer to the planet.
 As a result, radiation pressure is even less important in altering the hydrodynamics.
-Unfortunately, both hydrodynamic codes like ours and particle-based codes like EVaporating Exoplanets \cite{bourrier_2016} are unable to treat radiation pressure appropriately.
-Radiation pressure is most important for the energetic neutral atoms at the boundary between the stellar wind and the planetary outflow, but in this region the mean free path is $\sim10 R_p$: slightly too long for hydrodynamics codes, but too short for a collisionless particle simulation like EVE.
-We postpone the proper treatment of radiation pressure to future works that involve hybrid dynamics including both hydrodynamic and kinetic effects.